Where to find a ressourcerie in France? The ultimate guide to solidarity reuse

 • Ressourcerie du Spectacle (Île-de-France): Specializing in the reuse of stage sets and props.

-💡 So me key figures:
+💡 Some key figures:

-In 2023, French ressourceries collected over 100,000 tons of objects, 70% of which were reused or recycled (source: RNRR, 2024).
+In 2023, French ressourceries collected more than 100,000 tons of objects, 70% of which were reused or recycled (source: RNRR, 2024).

 🏠 What can you find in a ressourcerie?